The Yellow Rose of Texas (song): Origin

-The earliest known version is found in Christy's Plantation Melodies.
-No. 2, a songbook published under the authority of Edwin Pearce Christy in Philadelphia in 1853.
-Christy was the founder of the blackface minstrel show known as the Christy's Minstrels.
 Like most minstrel songs, the lyrics are written in a cross between a parody of a generic creole dialect historically attributed to African-Americans and standard American English.
 The song is written in the first person from the perspective of an African-American singer who refers to himself as a "darkey," longing to return to "a yellow girl" (that is, a light-skinned, or bi-racial woman born of African/African-American and European-American progenitors).
+In the 1858 revision, J.K changed the lyrics from "yellow girl" to "yellow rose".
+The following year Napoleon W. Gould added a guitar arrangement to the song.